mlongval/Yaemrs/README.md

 Copyright (c) 2015 Michael LONGVAL, mlongval(at)gmail.com<br>
 This software is licensed under the [GNU GPLv3](http://www.gnu.org/licenses/gpl.html) <br>

+0. Preamble
+    Please note that this is alpha quality.
+While I do actually use a version of this software in my everyday practice, it is still not "production ready" unless you are the dev.
+There are a lot of things that need fixing.
+And a lot of features that are not implemented.

 1. Purpose (Requirements)<br>

     The intent of the system is to provide a SMALL, FAST and EFFICIENT patient record management